DataDog/datadog-ci/src/commands/react-native/README.md

 ### `upload`

-This command will upload all javascript sourcemaps and their corresponding bundle file to Datadog in order to un-minify front-end stack traces received by Datadog.
+This command will upload your javascript sourcemaps and their corresponding bundle file to Datadog in order to un-minify your application's stack traces received by Datadog.

 To upload the sourcemaps for iOS, this command should be run: